justmoon/dassie/packages/lib-protocol-stream/README.md

 - This implementation uses BigInt for all numeric values.
 This means that numbers larger than uint64 will be correctly handled unlike ilp-protocol-stream which truncates them to uint64.

+- This implementation returns `Failure` values for expected failure cases such as trying to parse an invalid packet instead of throwing errors.

+- Most functionality in this implementation is broken down into plain functions to make it easy to understand and test.

 ## Attribution

 Implemented using [ilp-protocol-stream](https://github.com/interledgerjs/interledgerjs/tree/master/packages/ilp-protocol-stream) as the main reference.
 Credit to the original authors.